umbraco/UmbracoDocs/Documentation/Reference/Management-v6/Models/Content.md

 	contentService.Save(content);

 ###.ToXml()
 Returns an `XElement` containing the Content data, based off the latest changes.
-Is used when the published content is sent to the in-memory cache.
+Is used when the published content is sent to the in-memory xml cache.

 	//Given a `ContentService` object get Content by its Id and returns the xml var content = contentService.GetById(1234);